What Is the Business Development Strategy?

 Introduction: Beyond Sales—BD as a Strategic Discipline

 In this article, we unpack the core business development skills that define successful BD professionals, from entry-level contributors to senior transformation leaders.
-These skills align with the BDA BoCK™, the global competency framework used across certifications like Certified Business Development Professional (BDA-CP) and BDA-SCP™.
+These skills align with the BDA BoCK™, the global competency framework used across certifications like Certified Business Development Professional (BDA-CP) and BDA Senior Certified Professional (BDA-SCP).

 Business development is often reduced to a simple extension of sales.
 In reality, it is a far more complex and strategic function—one that requires an interdisciplinary skillset spanning market research, stakeholder influence, value design, and institutional transformation.